Buildkite APIs

 Webhooks

-Webhooks allow you to monitor and respond to events within your Buildkite organization, providing a real time view of activity and allowing you to extend and integrate Buildkite into your systems.
+Buildkite's webhooks allow your third-party applications and systems to monitor and respond to events within your Buildkite organization, providing a real time view of activity and allowing you to extend and integrate Buildkite into these systems.

 For Pipelines, webhooks can be added and configured on your Buildkite organization's Notification Services settings page.